Motor Vehicle Owner Search Kenya-2026

 No eCitizen account needed.
 No queuing at NTSA.
 No M-Pesa integration headaches.
 Just WhatsApp us your vehicle registration number, pay our small service fee, and receive the official Copy of Records directly to your email — and key ownership details as a summary to your phone.

 Vehicle fraud is common in Kenya — cloned plates, forged logbooks, and cars under bank or court caveat.
 A quick NTSA vehicle ownership search before paying protects you from losing your money.
 We make this check fast, easy, and affordable.
+Use our Kenya number plate search to instantly verify any vehicle registered with NTSA — from anywhere in the country, at any time.

 What Is a Motor Vehicle Copy of Records (CoR)?